varnish/Varnish-Book/varnish_book.rst

    Software.

    ..
-TODO for the editor: confirm the VGB positions As of December 2014, the positions are filled by Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Community) and Kristian Lyngstøl (Varnish Software).
+TODO for the editor: confirm the VGB positions As of December 2014, the VGB positions are filled by Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Community) and Lasse Karstensen (Varnish Software).
    On a day-to-day basis, there is little need to interfere with the general flow of development.

    ..
 TODO for the editor: is this still true?
    For those interested in development, the developers arrange weekly bug washes were recent tickets and development is discussed.
    This usually takes place on Mondays around 12:00 CET on the IRC channel `#varnish-hacking` on `irc.linpro.net`.

 Design principles
 -----------------